 In addition to offering competitive salaries, the City of Madison offers a generous leave package, including vacation, paid holidays, sick leave, and other leave.
 The specific types of leave are described below.
-For this section, an employee is defined as any City employee, including a limited term employee, other than those holding stagehand positions, seasonal positions, hourly positions or crossing guard positions.

 VACATION LEAVE

 Employees earn vacation immediately upon starting with the City according to the following schedule: